jeremyschulman/netbox-plugin-auth-saml2/README.md

 This URLs redirects the User login to the SSO system (Okta) for authentication.
 This is the URL that needs to be used in the reverse-proxy redirect, for examlple see [nginx.conf](nginx.conf#L35).
 <br/><br/>
-`/plugins/sso/acs/`<br/>
+`/sso/acs/`<br/>
-This URLs should be configured into your SSO system as the route to use to single-sign-on the User into Netbox after the User has authenticated with the SSO system.
+This URLs should be configured into your SSO system as the route to use to single-sign-on/redirection URL the User into Netbox after the User has authenticated with the SSO system.

 # Customizing on Create New User Configuration